eseabro/practice_exam/readme.md

 - A vertex set, which could be finite, countably infinite (e.g., integers), or uncountable (e.g., real numbers).
 - An edge set, represented in a way that supports infinite graphs.
 For example, you could describe edges with a mathematical rule (e.g., connect vertices if their difference is 1).
+- A set of weights for each edge in the graph.
+This can be done with a dictionary.
+Initialize the weights property to None if none is provided.

 *Considerations*:
 - How will you handle uncountable graphs like those involving real numbers?
 - How will you handle edge definitions for infinite graphs?